swanson/lagom/_posts/2015-09-01-pull-request-reviewer.md

 ![gif comment pull request PSR](/assets/images/pr.gif)

 Well, good news, the [PR Review Watcher](https://github.com/Yproximite/PRReviewWatcher) bot is for you.
+It will **post a list of checks** you've defined as a Pull Request comment when a new pull request is created.

 It can save time for your team by avoiding them to check rather insistently for common mistake and focus on code architecture, algoritmh, comprehension...